mkunz7/phonewhisper/README.md

 # PhoneWhisper
 Voice chat for a tour group using phones and a travel router without needing internet.

-A modern take on offline voice chat in 2025.
+This is a modern take on offline voice chat in 2025 that does not require any apps, has no account signups, and can be instantly setup by scanning a qr code to connect to wifi and another to open a website.

 You no longer need to rent a $500 set of whisper devices that can be lost or pay daily fees to LiveTours.

+You can use your own wireless headphones like airpods and don't need to worry about hygene issues.

 Connections are established with websockets and voice is transmitted via WebRTC all locally.

-All phones can be in airplane mode and receive voice from the wifi on an travel router without internet.
+All phones can be in airplane mode and receive voice from the wifi on an travel router without any internet.

 I host this on a $120 `glinet slate ax`.
 You can also use the cheaper $30 `glinet opal`.
 I built and tested this on a faster router because I needed to support 50+ users.
 GliNet advertises the opal will work with a max of 52 users and the slate will handle 120.
 Advertisements aside.
 When calculating pi, a fairly memory intensive operation as well, the opal took about 68x longer, for phonewhisper I don't think this will matter much.
 The more important features are likely range and network bandwidth.
 I was able to push 500mbps over wifi on the opal and line of sight you won't have range issues.
 While untested in a group setting, it'll likely functionally work the same for large groups at a much cheaper price.